Drawing Animation Engine

 The Future of Education (STEAM)

 Educators are using this tool to trick kids into loving technology.
-A child draws a bacteria cell or a historical figure (e.g., Abraham Lincoln).
+The Lesson: A child draws a bacteria cell or a historical figure (e.g., Abraham Lincoln).
 By animating it, the subject matter becomes "alive" and memorable.
-It bridges the gap between Art (drawing) and Tech (rigging/animation), a core component of STEAM education.
+The Bridge: It bridges the gap between Art (drawing) and Tech (rigging/animation), a core component of STEAM education.
 It teaches children that their art has utility.

 The Technology Behind Sketch Rigging